learn-co-curriculum/dsc-gaussian-naive-bayes-lab/README.md

  $$ \large P(x_i|y) = \frac{1}{\sqrt{2 \pi \sigma_i^2}}e^{\frac{-(x-\mu_i)^2}{2\sigma_i^2}}$$

-> Note: Feel free to use the built in function from SciPy to do this as demonstrated in the lesson.
+> Note: Feel free to use the built-in function from SciPy to do this as demonstrated in the lesson.
 Alternatively, take the time to code the above formula from scratch.

 ```python